Study Pathways — Undergraduate

 Undergraduate studies

-It depends on your profile and goals.
-Undergraduate can be the right base when prior academics or direction require staged development.
-Master’s can be appropriate when baseline readiness and narrative coherence are already strong.
+No. It depends on your profile and goals.
+Undergraduate study can be the right base when your prior academics or direction need staged development.
+A master's can be right when your baseline readiness and narrative are already strong.

-No. Residence outcomes remain contingent on policy, employability, and evidence.
-This page frames undergraduate as preparation and progression, not a guarantee.
+No. Residence outcomes depend on policy, employability, and evidence.
+Undergraduate study should be treated as preparation and progression, not a route with a fixed endpoint.

 Turn level choice into a defensible plan